oracle/rwloadsim/docs/ORACLENET.md

 It only contains the two files, and they can be used without a complete installation of rwloadsim, as long as there is an Oracle client environment that can be an ordinary installation or an Instant Client installation.
-The version must be 19 or later.
+The version must be 19 or later, and you must have LD_LIBRARY_PATH include the directory with libclntsh.so.
+In an ORACLE_HOME based installation, this is $ORACLE_HOME/lib, with Instant Client it is the top directory of the installation.

 After download, simply execute
 ```